 - 14. Do you agree with the proposed 12-month transition period and if so is this period adequate?
-No, I disagree to use botanical names in labelling all herbs as it is not a practical practice. - 15.
+No, I do not agree in using botanical names in labelling all herbs. - 15.
 Should the review period for the guidelines be two, three or five years?

-All reviews should be in consistence with other guideline review, ie 3 years. - 16.
-Do you have any other comments on the draft guideline?
+All reviews should be in consistence with other guideline review, ie 3 years.

+16. Do you have any other comments on the draft guideline?